raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 So this approach would eliminate a lot of duplicate positions to consider.

 Although I didn't have the education to articulate the idea properly, I was reasoning that what I wanted to search was the space of the number [combinations] of choosing 8 squares from 64 possibilities.
 That reduces the search space from `64^8` down to 4,426,165,368 candidate positions.
-That's 63,593 smaller, a big deal.
+That's 63,593 times smaller, a big deal.

 [combinations]: https://en.wikipedia.org/wiki/Combination